Graduate Program in Hispanic Studies

 We offer two areas of concentration at the Masters level: 1) Hispanic Literature and Culture and 2) Hispanic Linguistics.
 At the PhD level we currently offer Hispanic Literature and Culture.

-In Literature and Culture our strengths are Digital Humanities, Transatlantic Studies, and the intersection of Hispanic literature with Film, History, Music, and Visual Arts.
-Our courses in Literature and Culture encourage students to explore a wide range of interdisciplinary approaches.
+In Literature and Culture our strengths are interdisciplinary approaches and the intersection of Hispanic literature with Film, History, Music, and Visual Arts, as well as Digital Humanities.
 Throughout their study at Western, students engage in research orientated learning, beginning with an introductory Transatlantic Studies Seminar, where they interact and develop projects alongside internationally recognized scholars and guest speakers.

 In Linguistics our focus is on an experimental approach to language acquisition, language loss, heritage speakers, and language change due to contact.
 The inter-faculty approach to this program allows students to see how languages interact.
 Students learn the different aspects of Linguistics, including Phonetics and Phonology (sounds and articulation), Syntax (order and structure), and Morphology (form and function).